CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/renderer.md

 This process uses a template to automatically deduce the type of the parameter and call the right GL function.
 In the event it can't do that, it throws an `std::logic_error`, which if this happens to you, you'll either have to change the type you're passing, or adjust the type deduction of `Shader::setUniform`.
+It's done this way because this creates a very nice interface where you have a single function you call with the name of a uniform, and any value, and it mostly just "figures out" how to set that uniform with that value.

 Similarly, textures can be bound to any sampler uniform of the shader, setting which texture to use when drawing.